Exploiting locality in high-dimensional factorial hidden Markov models: Introduction

 Section \ref{sec:FHMM} introduces the class of FHMMs we consider and background on exact inference by filtering and smoothing.
 Section \ref{sec:approxFS} introduces the Graph Filter and Smoother, it discusses their computational complexity and our main results, Theorems \ref{th:goodapprox} and \ref{thm:smoothing}.
 An important component in our analysis is a preliminary result concerning approximate Bayes' rule updates using localized factorial likelihoods, Proposition \ref{prop:goodmarg}, which may be of independent interest.

 Numerical experiments are reported in Section \ref{sec:numerical}.
-We illustrate that the scaling of errors with algorithm parameters and model attributes indicated by our theoretical results can have a substantial impact in practice.
+We illustrate that the scaling of errors with algorithm parameters and model attributes indicated by our theoretical results can have a substantial impact in practice by avoiding exponential-in-dimension computational cost.
 Considering synthetic data so that true parameter values are known, we show how the Graph Smoother can be used within an approximate EM algorithm to fit the parameters of an FHMM and we compare accuracy to the approximate EM approach of \cite{Ghahramani1997} involving variational approximations.

-Finally, we illustrate the utility of the Graph Filter and Smoother analysing Oyster card \virg{tap} data on the London Underground train network, estimating parameters and performing prediction of passenger flow through stations.
+Finally, we illustrate the utility of the Graph Filter and Smoother analysing Oyster card \virg{tap} data on the London Underground train network, estimating parameters and performing prediction of passenger inflow-outflow through stations, showing that Graph Filter-Smoother can be used to model complex spatial interactions over time.
 Some possible extensions and future research directions are described in Section \ref{sec:conc}.
-All proofs and a collection of supporting results are in the appendix.
-All the codes are implemented in Python 3 and available on Github (\url{https://github.com/LorenzoRimella/GraphFilter-GraphSmoother}).
+All proofs and a collection of supporting results are in the online appendix (\href{https://github.com/LorenzoRimella/GraphFilter-GraphSmoother/blob/master/Appendix-Exploiting-locality-in-high-dimensional-factorial-hidden-Markov-models.pdf}{\bf Online appendix}).
+All the codes are implemented in Python 3 and available on Github (\href{https://github.com/LorenzoRimella/GraphFilter-GraphSmoother}{\bf Online code}).

-\section{Factorial Hidden Markov models, filtering and smoothing}
+\section{Factorial hidden Markov models, filtering and smoothing}

 Over a time horizon of length $T \in \mathbb{N}$, a HMM is a pair of processes $(X_t)_{t \in \{0, \dots, T\} }$, $(Y_t)_{t \in \{1, \dots, T\} }$ where the unobserved process $(X_t)_{t \in \{0, \dots, T\} }$ is a Markov chain, and each observation $Y_t$ is conditionally independent of all other variables given $X_t$.